panfilo0113/code-challenge/challenge-2.md

 Use only one of these services, if the cover image is not available then display a fallback image.

-## Optional: Advanced Frontend Requirements
+## Optional: Advanced Frontend Functionality

-For additional bonus points you can attempt any of the following optional advanced challenges:
+If you're up for an additional challenge to earn some bonus points you may like to attempt 1 or more of the following optional advanced challenges:

 1. Implement pagination to display the books in smaller chunks (e.g. 5 per page).